jupyter/enhancement-proposals/NN-notebook-v7/notebook-v7.md

 There will always be tradeoffs between these two options.
 To help us make these tradeoffs, we propose to look at the following questions:

-1. Is Option A or Option B be more accessible?
+* Is Option A or Option B be more accessible?
-2. If we were to design this from scratch today, would our design work and look more like Option A or Option B?
+* If we were to design this from scratch today, would our design work and look more like Option A or Option B?
-3. Is Option A or Option B more maintainable?
+* Is Option A or Option B more maintainable?
-4. Is Option A or Option B be more secure?
+* Is Option A or Option B be more secure?
-5. Will Option A confuse or cause friction Jupyter users who work in both Notebook V7 and JupyterLab v4?
+* Will Option A confuse or cause friction Jupyter users who work in both Notebook V7 and JupyterLab v4?
-6. What is best for future Jupyter users who have never used either any version of Notebook or JupyterLab?
+* What is best for future Jupyter users who have never used either any version of Notebook or JupyterLab?
+* Have we done everything possible to minimize the experience gap for users of Notebook v6 (while recognizing, given other constraints, that we can't always eliminate it completely)?

 ## Links and resources